vmware-archive/scripted/README.md

 # Current status

-As of Oct 2012 the project is at version 0.2.
+As of Jan 2013 the project is at version 0.3.
 There is a long way to go but the team have been using Scripted to develop Scripted for a while now.

 # Further reading